Jberczel/metaprogramming_ruby_2_notes/05_class_definitions.md

 ```

 In this example, we have two instance variables called `@my_var`, but they belong to different objects.
-One belongs to instance of MyClass, and the other belogns to the class itself.
+One belongs to instance of MyClass, and the other belongs to the class itself.
 Remember classes are just objects.

 #### Example of using class_eval() and class instance variables for testing